 Read also: most common scams and safety when taking a taxi in Buenos Aires

-In 2019, two tragic events took place in Buenos Aires that involved tourists :-(.
-However, Argentina is not often in de news.
 The U.S. Department of State gives Argentina a level 1 “Exercise normal precautions”.

 Robberies involving motorcycles often occur in Buenos Aires.
-It’s the most frequent way of thieves to work in Buenos Aires.
+It’s the most frequent way for thieves to work in Buenos Aires.
 The thieves operate with two.
 One jumps off the motorcycle and steals your belongings and they are away before you know.
 Mostly violently.

 Therefore, keep your eyes on the motorcycles driving around in the city.
 Especially on intersections.

-The Villa’s / shanty towns of Buenos Aires
+Shanty towns of Buenos Aires

 Pickpocketers are very active in that area.
 Be aware when you walk around any train station.
 Constitution and Retiro.
 If you want to go to Tigre, you need to take the train departing from Retiro.
 Just keep all your belongings close to you and walk straight to the train station.
 The most important thing to know when asking ‘is Buenos Aires safe”.